freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/build-a-product-landing-page-project/build-a-product-landing-page.md

 assert(!!el && top1 >= -15 && top1 <= 15 && top2 >= -15 && top2 <= 15)
 ```

-Your Product Landing Page should use at least one media query
+Your Product Landing Page should use at least one media query.

 ```js
 assert.isAtLeast(new __helpers.CSSHelp(document).getCSSRules('media')?.length, 1);
 ```

-Your Product Landing Page should use CSS Flexbox at least once
+Your Product Landing Page should use CSS Flexbox at least once.

 ```js
 const stylesheet = new __helpers.CSSHelp(document).getStyleSheet()